Church Shocklach

-Church Shocklach is a former civil parish, now in the parish of Shocklach Oviatt and District, in the Borough of Cheshire West and Chester and ceremonial county of Cheshire in England.
-In 2001 it has a population of 113, increasing to 290 at the 2011 Census.
+Church Shocklach is a former civil parish, now in the parish of Shocklach Oviatt and District, in the borough of Cheshire West and Chester and ceremonial county of Cheshire in England.
+In 2001 it had a population of 113, increasing to 290 at the 2011 Census.
 The parish included most of the village of Shocklach.
-The civil parish was abolished in 2015 to form Shocklach Oviatt and District.
+Church Shocklach was formerly a township, in 1866 Church Shocklach became a civil parish, on 1 April 2015 the parish was abolished to form Shocklach Oviatt and District.